Rakta Bandhan

-Rakta Bandhan is a 1984 Hindi-language film directed by Rajat Rakshit, starring Mithun Chakraborty (in a double role), Rati Agnihotri, Surinder Kaur and Dina Pathak Jagdeep in a supporting role.
+Rakta Bandhan is a 1984 Hindi-language drama film directed by Rajat Rakshit, starring Mithun Chakraborty, Rati Agnihotri, Surinder Kaur and Dina Pathak Jagdeep in a supporting role.

 Plot

 A mother gives birth to twin children, naming one Chandan and the other Kundan.
 Durjan Singh who was a dacoit loots and burns their house.
 They also take Kundan separating the brothers.
 Chandan is mentally challenged and stays with his mother and his sister in a village.
-Kundan is brought up by dacoits and changed his to Trishul Singh.
+Kundan is brought up by dacoits and changed his identity to Trishul Singh.
 Kundan becomes a dacoit.

 Chandan becomes a worker of Dharmadas and collects some money.
 Kundan stayed with the dacoit in a forest and killed people to rob them.
 Chandan has a lover, a beautiful girl named Roopa.
-Kallu was a gangster of their village and he wants to molest Chandan's sister.
+Kallu was a gangster in their village and he wants to molest Chandan's sister.
 He tortures both of them.
-One day Trishul Singh's father Durjan Singh fells ill and confesses that he is not Trishul's father, "one day I have looted your house I have kidnapped from you" from a village and dies in front of him.
+One day Trishul Singh's father Durjan Singh falls ill and confesses that he is not Trishul's father, "one day I have looted your house I have kidnapped from you" from a village and dies in front of him.
 Later on, Trishul Singh goes to rob a married couple's house and kills the husband of a dancer Komabhayee whom he wants to conquer.
 When he brings her to his side he falls in love and they become a couple.
 One day Kallu hits Chandan badly.
 Trishul Singh finds him unconscious and injured and thinks he is dead.
 He trades clothes with Chandan and thinks the Police will think him dead.
 Trishul disguises himself as Chandan and stays with his mother without knowing that she is his mother.